Bridging the Digital Divide

 Foster Youth Are the MOST Disconnected Young People

 Youth in foster care are among the most digitally disconnected populations in the country.
-On average, 80% of foster youth do not have access to the Internet and a computer where they live, this compares to only 10% of “average” teenagers, and 21% of low-income teens.
-Without this access, our kids fall behind and drop out of school, do not go to college, face unemployment and poverty.
+On average, 80% of foster youth do not have access to the Internet and a computer where they live.
+This compares to only 10% of “average” teenagers, and 21% of low-income teens.
+Without this access, our kids fall behind and drop out of school, do not go to college, and face unemployment and poverty.

 Phones for Foster Youth